 Use your cell phone or a video camera to create a short film to tell us your unique story.

-We would love to know that you plan to submit a film to our festival.
 Please email us at OpenMindFilmFest@gmail.com to ask any questions and to let us know you will be submitting.

 Winners will be selected by a panel of judges composed of UCLA Film School faculty and students, Friends of The Semel Institute Board members, entertainment industry professionals, and Semel Institute faculty.